PhilFM/Robust-M-Estimation/pypi_package/README.md

      should be stretched by the given scale factor.
      For non-linear problems with no closed-form solution, pass a suitable starting point as the `model_start` (and optionally `model_ref_start`) parameters, see below.
-     In that case the `weighted_fit()` method is not used.
+     In that case the `weighted_fit()` method should be omitted.
+     If second and possibly third types of data item are being used, add arguments `data2` `weight2`, `scale2` and `data3`, `weight3`, `scale3` as appropriate.
 - `data` An array of data items.
 Each data item should itself be an array.

 Now the optional parameters for the `SupGaussNewton` class constructor:
-- `data_ids` An array of index values, indicating different types of data.
-The id is to be handled inside your `residual()` and `residual_gradient()` methods.
-You define its meaning.
-     If this array is not provided, all data is assumed to be the same type and zero is passed as the id for all data items.
-- `weight` An optional array of float weight values for each data item.
+- `weight` An array of float weight values for each data item.
      If not provided, weights are initialised to one
-- `scale` An optional array of scale values, indicating that one or more data items are known to have reduced accuracy, i.e. a wider influence function.
+- `scale` An array of scale values, indicating that one or more data items are known to have reduced accuracy, i.e. a wider influence function.
+The scale indicates the stretching to apply to the influence function for that data item.
+- `data2` A second array of data items.
+Each data item should itself be an array.
+     Use this if you have a second type of data item.
+- `weight2` An array of float weight values for each of the second data items `data2`.
+     If not provided with `data2`, weights are initialised to one
+- `scale2` An array of scale values, indicating that one or more data items in `data2` are known to have reduced accuracy, i.e. a wider influence function.
+The scale indicates the stretching to apply to the influence function for that data item.
+- `data3` A third array of data items.
+Each data item should itself be an array.
+     Use this if you have a third type of data item.
+- `weight3` An array of float weight values for each of the third data items `data3`.
+     If not provided with `data3`, weights are initialised to one
+- `scale3` An array of scale values, indicating that one or more data items in `data3` are known to have reduced accuracy, i.e. a wider influence function.
 The scale indicates the stretching to apply to the influence function for that data item.
 - `numeric_derivs_model: bool` Whether to calculate derivatives of the data residual vector with respect to the model parameters numerically using a provided `residual()` method or directly